 - 1.1 This report is prepared under s42A of the RMA to provide a Re-Zoning Framework to assist in the assessment of submissions requesting the re-zoning of land in the PDP.
 The purpose of this report is not to address any specific submission points, but to provide the Hearing Panel with a summary and analysis of the higher order statutory and planning framework relevant to the consideration of rezoning requests on the PDP and to provide a platform for subsequent s42A reporting officers to use in their assessment of specific rezoning request submission points.
-As set out in Minute 1 issued by the Hearing Panel1, individual s42A reports addressing the merits of each rezoning request are to follow the receipt of submitters' evidence, which is to be provided in accordance with timeframes directed by the Hearing Panel2. - 1.2 The conclusions reached in this report are not binding on the Hearing Panel.
+As set out in Minute 1 issued by the Hearing Panel1, individual s42A reports addressing the merits of each rezoning request are to follow the receipt of submitters' evidence, which is to be provided in accordance with timeframes directed by the Hearing Panel2. - 1.2 The subsequent Minutes (7, 9, and 19) outline the timetable and timetable amendments. - 1.3 In accordance with Minute 19, the following amendments to this report have been made to this report in response to the Urban Growth Reply Report. - Section 10 NPS-UD Policy 8 Significance Criteria and the Urban Growth Objectives.
+The changes here reflect the change in approach to significance criteria in the Urban Growth Chapter.
+The focus is now on the Urban Growth Objectives rather than the criteria in the NPS-UD. - Section 14 Business Land Framework.
+Two additional criteria have been added regarding the extent and characteristics of the catchment, and the location of consolidating within or around a business zone or identified in a development plan. - 1.4 The conclusions reached in this report are not binding on the Hearing Panel.
 It should not be assumed that the Hearing Panel will reach the same conclusions having considered all the information in the submissions and the evidence to be brought before them, by the submitters.